seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Part3-Layouts.md

 ]
 ```

+Think of `React.ReactNode` as:

+> "Any valid React output."

 ---

-# The Most Important Concept: Children Are Placeholders
+# Children Are Placeholders

-Suppose our layout contains:
+Consider:

 ```tsx
 <body>